willieLjohnson/pygg/README.md

 # pygg

-A modular pygame wrapper that adds ECS, procedural generation, cameras, and physics
+A modular pygame wrapper that adds ECS, procedural generation, cameras, and physics.

 ## Features